1 A song of ascents. Out of the depths I call You, Hashem.

 5 I look to Hashem; I look to Him; I await His word.

 6 I am more eager for Hashem than watchmen for the morning, watchmen for the morning.

 naf-SHEE la-do-NAI mi-sho-m’-REEM la-BO-ker sho-m’-REEM la-BO-ker

 130:6 Watchmen for the morning

-7 O Yisrael, hope in Hashem; for with Hashem there is mercy, and with Him is plenteous redemption.
+7 O Yisrael, wait for Hashem; for with Hashem is steadfast love and great power to redeem.

 ז יַחֵל יִשְׂרָאֵל אֶל־יְהוָה כִּי־עִם־יְהוָה הַחֶסֶד וְהַרְבֵּה עִמּוֹ פְדוּת׃